douglaslab/mpp/events.markdown

   * September 30: Visit by Ralf Jungmann, seminar at 2pm (location TBA), Caltech, "DNA probes for super-resolution bioimaging"
     * He will be here, with Mingjie Dai and Jo Woehrstein also from Peng Yin's lab, from 9/30 through 10/4.
   * September 18: Visit by Petr Sulc (Oxford), seminar at 4pm in Moore 070, Caltech, "Coarse grained modelling of nucleic acids"

+  * August 26–30: Workshop on TX-TL Prototyping and Debugging, California Institute of Technology
   * April 19: Supergroup meeting, New Media Classroom (Caltech) and Kane Hall Room 019 (UW), 2-3pm.
 Speakers:
     * Gourab Chatterjee and Richard Muscat (Seelig lab), "DNA-based Molecular Architecture with Spatially Localized Components".
   * April 4 - April 12: Visit by Jack and Robyn Lutz (Iowa State U)